cllckn/database-management-systems/module4/README.md

 ## Basic SQL Data Definition Language (DDL) Statements (CREATE, ALTER, DROP)

+Used to define, modify, and remove database objects such as databases, tables, views, etc.

+---
+**Data integrity constraints are enforced when DDL statements are executed.
+If a data integrity violation occurs, the operation is aborted, ensuring that data remains consistent and accurate.**
+---

 ### CREATE

-Used to define database objects such as databases, schemas, tables, views, functions, etc.
+The `CREATE` statement is used to define and initialize various database objects, including databases, schemas, tables, views, indexes, stored procedures, functions, etc.
+It establishes the structure and properties of these objects within the database.

 #### CREATE DATABASE

-Used to define a database.
+Constructs a new database.

 ```sql
 CREATE DATABASE "ShoppingApplicationDB"